Lisa Jhung is taking us along on her family's summer trip through the national parks. Catch up with her first entry.

 When we do spot a bear—and I say “when” instead of “if” because we head from here to Yellowstone and then Glacier, both rife with bears—I’m hoping it’s from a good distance and is an awesome experience for my kids, their dad, and their mama bear.

-Family Camping Lesson #2: Camping in bear country can make you more bear-like.
+Lesson learned: Camping in bear country can make you more bear-like.